nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Selective:** Pertaining to the selective nature of the EPR effect in drug delivery.

-### Expanded Definition and Usage\nEnhanced permeability and retention (EPR) is a cornerstone concept in the development of nanomedicine and cancer therapeutics, allowing for more effective targeting of tumors by minimizing the side effects associated with systemic drug distribution.
+### Expanded Definition and Usage:
+Enhanced permeability and retention (EPR) is a cornerstone concept in the development of nanomedicine and cancer therapeutics, allowing for more effective targeting of tumors by minimizing the side effects associated with systemic drug distribution.
 This mechanism has been pivotal in enhancing the efficacy of various cancer treatments, especially those involving nanoparticles or macrosized drugs, by ensuring that higher concentrations of the therapeutic agent reach the tumor site directly.